SHARANU-ULLEGADDI/Propensity_Model/README.md

   <br>The missing values in the model replaced using various techniques like mean, mode, median, KNN imputer etc

 Step 3: Data Analysis
-The data was analysed to get most of the insights form the data, using pandas and matplotlib to visualize those.
+  <br>The data was analysed to get most of the insights form the data, using pandas and matplotlib to visualize those.

+Step 4: Data preparation for test and train
+  <br> The coloumns required for training were selected by seeing the crelation between the features and the selected features we split into training and test set using skleaarns train test split.
+  * The data has been mpormalized so that there will not be outlies effect on the model.

+Step 5: Data Modeling and Validation
+  <br>We have used the Linear Regression to build the model.